sharathsrinivasa/httpclientbenchmark/README.md

 # Description

 This is an attempt to compare performance between different http clients.
 Currently, we are benchmarking rxnetty, reactor netty, Apache Sync N Async and AsyncHttpClient clients.

+# Results

+We are maintaining benchmark results in this repository's Issues section.
+This allows us to have discussions about them as well as easily add supporting files.
+When new results are added, the previous ones should be closed (there should only be one set of results in Open state).
+The issue should have some pointer (i.e. SHA) to the code that was used to produce them.

 # Building